 Addiction is often preceded by very real pain issues.
 It is possible to take a more pragmatic approach to addiction or dependence recovery using therapies that not only safely withdraw the person from the drugs, but also allow for healing so that sobriety is much more sustainable than trying to use willpower alone to delay relapse.
 This is especially pertinent where there may be chronic pain issues.

-Using targeted nutritional and other therapies, we can assist the body to rebuild the neurotransmitters that can help reduce pain, naturally.
+Using targeted nutritional and other therapies, we can assist the body with neurotransmitter rehabilitation that can help reduce pain, naturally.
 Where quitting an opiate drug is extremely painful and intolerable, a short course of bridge medications can help ease the person through this difficult phase of withdrawal.

 If you have other questions about Norco or other similar prescription drugs you should ask your doctor.
 However, you can also reach out to us and we will get you any additional information you are looking for.